AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 layout: post
 comments: true
 title:  How To Actually Build Your Awesome Website For $15
-date:   2017-03-17 16:16:01 -0700
+date:   2017-04-10 16:16:01 -0700
 ---

 # {{page.title}}

-You are an entrepreneur, a professional looking for job or maybe you need a simple website.

-This tutorial applies to static webpages, if you have a web app, then you actually need more money.
+> "Your success is completely determined by how you use your mind, how you manage your critical resources, and how decisively you act to achieve the imposible with very few resources" - Mike Michalowicz, The Toilet Paper Entrepreneur

+Making a website can be expensive.
+You need:
+- Domain name (~$15USD yearly) _The name of your page_
+- Hosting (~$96USD yearly) _The server where your files are located_
+- Designer (~$400USD)
+- SSL Certificate (~$60USD) _Security Socket Layer, encrypths all the information between client and server_
+- Images and pictures (~$24USD).

+All of that can get to a total of ~$595USD for your first year.

+Here **I share with you options** that already exists to fill this requirements and spend as little as $15USD yearly.

+This tutorial applies to **static web pages**.
+A static web page always displays exactly the same, no matter who sees it.
+It doesn't use databases nor have a backend.
+Although you can use APIs to show dynamic content on your static web page.

 If you want a blog, then this tutorial is not for you, it can be done with the same budget but it needs a whole tutorial on its own.
 Maybe I will make a tutorial for that later.

-If you have looked around, there are a ton of options and you can end up spending about $200 on your website.

-Here I will show you step by step, how to do it spending as little as 15 dollars.

 # Who is this for?

 I wrote this tutorial with non-developers in mind.

-If you are a developer/programmer/designer you don't need to read all the tutorial.
-Go for the sites that I recommend and you can figure out everything else.
+If you are experienced in making websites you don't need to read all the tutorial.
+Go for the sites that I recommend at the bottom of this article and you can figure out everything else.

 Otherwise take your time going through each step.

 I'm going to try my best to explain everything so anyone can do it.

-If you have any question regarding this tutorial you can tweet me [@blodvodhr](https://twitter.com/blodvodhr) or opening an issue on [https://github.com/AndreGtz/blog/](https://github.com/AndreGtz/blog/)
+If you have any question regarding this tutorial you can ask in the comment section.

 # Let's get started: Adquiring your Domain name